 Which Stores Does Ebates Partner With?

-Honestly, I was amazed at the amount of stores I could shop through on the Ebates website.
+Honestly, I was amazed at the number of stores I could shop through on the Ebates website.
 The Ebates rebate program boasts partnerships with over 1,800 stores.
 Some of those stores include:

 - Ace Hardware